apache/kyuubi/docs/tools/spark_block_cleaner.md

 # Kubernetes Tools Spark Block Cleaner

 **Note**:
-This tool been removed since Kyuubi 1.9.0.
+This tool has been removed since Kyuubi 1.9.0.